vishwajitvm/nextjs-basic-project/README.md

-# Project Name
+# Next js basic project

-Welcome to [Project Name]!
+Welcome to [Next js basic project]!
 This is a Next.js website project that showcases various pages including a home page, about page, contact page, dashboard page, and a blog page.
 The project incorporates an authentication system with Google Authentication, a light and dark mode feature, and utilizes MongoDB to store and retrieve data.

 ## Features